mmbman/Katagiri/BCR.md

 <a name="0"></a>
-# Blue Cliff Record Reference Index
+# Blue Cliff Record Index

 [Home](index#BCR)